 Credit Transfer Process

 Undergraduate students should consult the Office for International Education's website for instructions on how to apply for credit for their coursework taken abroad.
-However, EALC has a policy specific to our department.
+However, EALC has policies specific to our department.
 In order to receive credit for language courses taken abroad in Chinese, Japanese, Korean, or Vietnamese, students must register for a placement test upon return.
 Students must place into a course level higher than the course taken abroad to receive language credit, regardless of how many hours of language coursework taken abroad.
-Transfer credit will not be given for first-year language study.
+Additionally, transfer credit will not be given for first-year language study.
+However, students can still place out of the language requirement with a satisfactory placement score upon return.
 Please contact Carolyn Choong, language adviser for EALC, at email@example.com for further clarification if necessary, and for her to sign your OIE paperwork.